Okay, pop quiz, copywriters:

 This helps get you and your client back on the same page about everything you discussed in the call.

-After they’ve read it and before they get into any questions or feedback, this is a nice time to call out certain elements and explain your strategy.
+After they’ve read it and before they get into any questions or feedback, this is a good time to call out certain elements and explain your strategy.
 For example, you might say something like, “I used this subhead here because I wanted to get a bit more detail in right away since you said your audience tends to be skeptical.”
 Something like that—just give them a peek into your strategic thinking.

 The simplest way to start the conversation is to say, “Do you have any questions?”
-Maybe they will or maybe they won’t – the most important thing is to make your client feel comfortable with the process.
+Maybe they will or maybe they won’t.
+The most important thing is to make your client feel comfortable with the process.

 If they don’t jump in with thoughts you can remind them, “Again, you don’t need to give my feedback now—there’s a lot to look over here.”
 And you can follow up with something like, “Once you’ve had a chance to look it over, let me know if you want to hop on a call again to discuss feedback or just send it back to me via email.
 Either works just fine.”